Pumpkin Spice Pancakes

 This post may contain affiliate links.
 Please read our disclosure policy.

-But pumpkin pie spiced pumpkin pancakes seems just perfect, yes?
-With a pat of butter, and a hefty pour of maple syrup.
-I also happened to have some whipped cream around from a sweet potato pie and damn if that didn’t seem like the right thing to do.
+A pause to acknowledge that the fact the pumpkin pie spiced everything has gotten way WAY out of control.
+But pumpkin pie spiced pancakes seem just perfect, yes?
+With a pat of butter and a hefty pour of maple syrup.
+I also happened to have some whipped cream around from a sweet potato pie, and damn if that didn’t seem like the right thing to do.
+This pancake recipe is not overly sweet (I usually keep my pancakes on the not-too-sweet side because isn’t that what maple syrup is for?).

 If you are like me, after Thanksgiving you have cans of pumpkin that didn’t make it into the pies.
 Turn those leftovers into these Spiced Pumpkin Pancakes.